agilecollab/Spirits_Calculator/README.md

 # Sons of Vancouver Distillery - Spirits Calculator

 This repository contains all necessary code and details for building the Sons of Vancouver Spirits Calculator.
 This app is primarly a SPA (Single Page Appliation) setup as a PWA (Progressive Web App).
-The app is written primarally in JS & TS utilizing `vite`, `react`, `tailwind`, and `shacdn-ui`. `Cordova` is used for bundling this application as a native application for various platforms, currently android, but in the future potentially as an iOS, or PC/Mac electron app.
+The app is written primarally in JS & TS utilizing `vite`, `react`, `tailwind`, and `shacdn-ui`. `Cordova` is used for bundling this application as a native application for various platforms, currently android, but in the future potentially as an iOS, or PC/Mac electron app..

 ## Repository File Structure
 - `./`